ibookerke/Notes/Sturdy/Computer Science/Linear Algebra/Part 1 - Vectors.md

 ![[Pasted image 20230823000235.png]]

 # Unit vectors
-Every vector v can be scaled to length 1 by
+Every vector v can be scaled to length 1 by dividing it by its length
 $$ v <- v/||v||$$
 This is useful because after normalizing each vector to unit length, our vector similarity measure v >w has a standardized meaning.
 Just divide the vector by its scalar length(norm)